-PDFs of many of my publications are available in the PhilArchive, which you can access via my PhilPeople publications page.
+PDFs of most of my publications are available in the PhilArchive, which you can access via my PhilPeople publications page.
 Book reviews and translations are not listed below, but can be found on my CV.
 If you cannot find a publication and would like a copy, feel free to email me.

 2021.
 “Reduction and Reflection after the Analytic-Continental Divide.” in The Husserlian Mind, Ed.
 H. Jacobs.
 New York: Routledge, 117-28.

-The volume will appear in the popular Routledge Philosophical Minds series.
+The volume appears in the popular Routledge Philosophical Minds series.
 My chapter explicates one of the most important technical concepts in Husserl’s philosophy, the phenomenological reduction, explains its relationship to Husserl’s conception of philosophical reflection, and shows how these considerations are relevant for a variety of areas of philosophical debate in the contemporary period in which the schism between analytic and Continental philosophy appears to be waning.

 2021.“From Word to Flesh: Embodied Racism and the New Politics” in Journal of Religion and Society, Supplement 23, 126-45.